ycheng14799/learnOpenGl/README.md

 # graphicsExperimentation
-A repository for my explorations in computer graphics and animation.
+A repository for my explorations in computer graphics and animation following tutorials on LearnOpenGL.